JLegends/comp4513-assign1/README.md

 ## Overview
 - This repository holds the JavaScript code for Assignment #1 of COMP 4513 at Mount Royal University.
-The goal of this project was to create a series of web accessible APIs using Node, Express and SQLite to interact with paintings data.
+The goal of this project was to create a series of web accessible APIs using Node, Express and SQLite to interact with a database containing artists, paintings and galleries data.

 ## Built Using
 ![Node.js](https://img.shields.io/badge/Node.js-22.12.0-red)